Geometric phase of arbitrary Mueller evolutions and its two-level quantum analogue

 Geometric phase is a manifestation of holonomy associated with parallel transport and plays a central role in systems ranging from polarized light to quantum two-level dynamics.
 Building on the identification of the antisymmetric Mueller generator as the universal algebraic kernel of geometric phase for ideal retarders and unitary two-level evolutions~\cite{GilJOSAA2026AMG}, we extend that viewpoint to arbitrary (even strongly depolarizing) Mueller maps by isolating their unique pure characteristic core.
 Here we use “geometric phase” in the interferometric (Pancharatnam) sense, i.e., the argument of the complex visibility, with dynamical contributions removed or calibrated when appropriate~\cite{Pancharatnam1956,Berry1984,SamuelBhandari1988,Sjoqvist2000}.
 For ideal unitary evolutions of two-level systems, the geometric phase is fixed by the rotational (Hamiltonian) generator.
-Beyond conceptual unification, the result provides a practical recipe to extract from a measured Mueller matrix both (i) the geometric-phase carrier, through the antisymmetric Mueller generator of the characteristic pure core, and (ii) the coherent weight $P_1$ that sets the attainable fringe visibility.
+Beyond that deterministic/unitary setting, the present formulation provides, for general physically realizable Mueller transformations, a practical recipe to extract from a measured Mueller matrix both (i) the canonical geometric-phase carrier, through the antisymmetric Mueller generator of the characteristic pure core, and (ii) the first index of polarimetric purity $P_1$, which gives the coherent weight of that core and sets the corresponding interferometric visibility scale.
 This can be useful for interpreting geometric-phase interferometry in the presence of depolarization, for robust design/tolerance analysis of polarization elements, and for a geometric diagnosis of qubit channels via their characteristic unitary core.
 The prescription can be tested in standard interferometric setups by implementing controlled depolarizing layers (e.g., retarder ensembles or polarization scramblers) in one arm.

+Accordingly, the aim here is to identify the intrinsic geometric content that can still be assigned to a general physically realizable Mueller transformation.
+While such a matrix does not, in general, determine a unique interferometric geometric phase---because the latter depends on the specific physical realization and on the interferometric readout---the characteristic decomposition still singles out a unique coherent Mueller--Jones component whose retarding part defines a canonical holonomic content.
+This is the only intrinsic geometric-phase structure that can be associated with the transformation in an invariant manner.

 In realistic scenarios, evolutions are frequently non-unitary.
 In classical optics, physically realizable Mueller transformations generally involve depolarization, whereas in quantum mechanics open-system dynamics is described by completely positive trace-preserving (CPTP) maps that induce decoherence and mixing.
 In such cases, it is not \emph{a priori} clear which part of the transformation genuinely carries geometric holonomy and which part merely reduces coherence.